lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 # Introduction {#Introduction}

-Headers compression is mandatory to bring the internet protocols to the node within a
-LPWA network {{I-D.minaburo-lp-wan-gap-analysis}}.
+Headers compression is mandatory to bring the internet protocols to the node within a LPWA network {{I-D.minaburo-lp-wan-gap-analysis}}.

-Nevertheless, LPWA networks offer good properties for an efficient header
+Some LPWA networks properties can be exploited for an efficient header
 compression:

 * Topology is star oriented, therefore all the packets follows the same path.